See More About: , , , ,

 6. Click on the Settings button.

-prevent automatic reboot in windows 7 c How to Prevent Windows 7 from Restarting After a System Failure
+Prevent Windows 7 from Rebooting After System Failure

 7. Remove the checkmark from Automatically restart under System Failure.